PART ONE

 "To better track and model prepayment and default rates of AMA, the [Federal Housing] Finance Board proposes adding new loan-level data elements: 'Type of Credit Score;' 'Adjustment Frequency;' 'Negative Amortization;' 'Current Unpaid Principal Balance;' 'Current Coupon;' and 'Loan Amount' (for multi-family AMA); and redefining 'Borrower Credit Score' and 'Co-Borrower Credit Score' to include, in addition to the Fair, Isaacs, Co.
 (FICO) score, the NextGen FICO credit score." - The Federal Housing Finance Board

 TransUnion saves the day.
-Sells flawed system, then band-aid for the flaw - "TransUnion Delivers Solution to Market that Mitigates Authorized User Abuse" "Taking a look at mortgage approvals during a three month period (July-September 2006), TransUnion recognized that approximately 50 percent of this loan pool was potentially impacted by this practice."
+Sells flawed system, then band-aid for the flaw.
+"TransUnion Delivers Solution to Market that Mitigates Authorized User Abuse" "Taking a look at mortgage approvals during a three month period (July-September 2006), TransUnion recognized that approximately 50 percent of this loan pool was potentially impacted by this practice."

 "Fair Isaac Moves to Protect Lenders from Fraudulent Manipulation of Authorized User Credit Card Accounts" - Press release, Fair Isaac, 6/5/07